Thursday, September 18, 2025

 So, Jerry walked away from the world he and his childhood buddy helped create.

 There is another world addressed by Jesus in this parable.
 Did you catch it?
-When Jesus speaks, likely facetiously, to his disciples of the eternal homes they will be welcomed into, he is likely referring to another world altogether.
-In Greek, this word for home translates as tent.
+When Jesus speaks of the eternal homes that the disciples will be welcomed into, he refers to another world altogether.
+In Greek, the word Jesus uses for home this second time translates to 'tent'.
 Tents are portable.
 Easy to put up, take down, and move (mostly).

 And, we don't have to wait for this life to be over.
 We can choose this now.